adaliebc/startup/README.md

 ### Websocket Data:
 This is how the comments and reviews are entered into the site.
 You can see the most recent comments and reviews, respond to those, ask questions, etc.

+### HTML
+All webpages are written out, they are linked together and have different things on each one.

+### CSS
+There is a consistant color scheme and font gowing through the site.

+### JS
+I have implemented JS in my Shop's tab where we can make comments and log in.
+I have not yet been able to make these encounters stay on the site or keep login info.